 The trustees appealed Martin’s decision, but the Tennessee court of appeals confirmed Martin’s logic.

 The court’s ruling means that fiduciaries and officers of the court in Tennessee no longer need to deliver full disclosure and transparency to their clients, beneficiaries or principals.
-Tennessee is now the only state in the nation with these rules.
+“The Martin Ruling” makes Tennessee the only state in the nation with these rules.

-PURCELL’S FIRM SILENT:
+TENNESSEE’S ATTORNEY GENERAL, PURCELL’S FIRM SILENT:

-The editors asked for comment from attorneys Bill Purcell, William Lassiter and Elizabeth Ryder Sykes, who are partners at Farmer, Purcell, Lassiter and White.
+The SPF editors asked for comment from attorneys Bill Purcell, William Lassiter and Elizabeth Ryder Sykes, who are partners at Farmer, Purcell, Lassiter and White.
 We received no response.